dashpay/platform/packages/wallet-lib/README.md

 ### CDN Standalone

 For browser usage, you can also directly rely on unpkg.
-Below, we also assume you use localforage as your persistance adapter.
+Below, we also assume you use [localForage](https://github.com/localForage/localForage) as your persistence adapter.

 ```
 <script src="https://unpkg.com/@dashevo/wallet-lib"></script>